tunpark/GtrOutcomeGetter_basic/README.md

-# -GtrOutcomeGetter
+# GtrOutcomeGetter
 This repository contains the training and testing code for the GtrOutcomeGetter API, a backend service hosted on Hugging Face Spaces that powers the "GtR Project Analyzer" browser extension.
 1.	**Text Classification**: To determine whether a project outcome's description pertains to "software".
 2.	**Named Entity Recognition (NER)**: To extract specific entities like software names and support URLs from the text.

 The repository is structured into a clear, step-by-step pipeline.